Late bloomer: Mathematics

+June Huh, a high school dropout and amateur poet who started to study mathematics seriously at age 24, was later awarded the Fields Medal in 2022.

+Leonardo da Vinci did not apply himself to higher mathematics until he was between 30-40 years old.

 George Green, working as a miller and with no formal education in mathematics, published his famous An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism in 1828, at the age of 35.

 Alexandre-Théophile Vandermonde started to study mathematics at 35, and began to publish in this field the same year.

 Eugène Ehrhart started publishing in mathematics in his 40s, and finished his PhD thesis at the age of 60.

-Marjorie Rice, an amateur mathematician with no formal education in mathematics beyond high school, did not begin studying tessellations until December 1975; as she was born in 1923, this means she was either 51 or 52 when she began, depending on her birthday.
-She discovered four new types of tessellating pentagons in 1976 and 1977.
+Marjorie Rice, an amateur mathematician with no formal education in mathematics beyond high school, born in 1923, discovered four new types of tessellating pentagons in 1976 and 1977, in her fifties.

 Caspar Wessel published his only mathematics paper at the age of 54.

 Yitang Zhang submitted a paper to the Annals of Mathematics in 2013, at the age of 58, which established the first finite bound on the least gap between consecutive primes that is attained infinitely often.
 This work led to a 2013 Ostrowski Prize, a 2014 Cole Prize, a 2014 Rolf Schock Prize, and a 2014 MacArthur Fellowship.
 Zhang became a professor of mathematics at the University of California, Santa Barbara in fall 2015.

 Roger Apéry proved Apéry's theorem at the age of 63.